IntersectMBO/cardano-node-tests/doc/running_local_cluster.md

 ## Debugging with IPython

-- If you have not already installed `ipython` package earlier then do it in a shell that is not a `nix-shell` and where there was activated virtual environment
+- If you have not already installed `ipython` package earlier, then do it in a shell that is not a `nix-shell` and where the virtual environment is activated

 ```sh
 pip install ipython